TV revivals, X-Files and Full House

 My appreciation of the television series does not end with The Sopranos.
 In fact, it pained me to have to wait for season three of Rectify or to sit through the untimely and rushed ending of Carnivale.

 TV shows should end.
-We don’t need unnecessary story arcs.
+We don’t need unnecessary TV revivals.

 The end of a monumental show (or film or book for that matter) is like the parting of a best friend.
 But it’s a separation that should happen as it allows for appreciation and closure.